“Every child is an artist. The problem is how to remain an artist once we grow up.”

 – Pablo Picasso

-Art: Students begin in Lower School with a drawing-based curriculum, as well as learning art history from around the world.
+Visual Arts: Students begin in Lower School with a drawing-based curriculum, as well as learning art history from around the world.
 Students learn five basic elements of shape as they develop a wide range of techniques and work with many mediums including clay.
 As students progress into middle school and high school, creative expression and problem-solving become more sophisticated.

 Music: Students begin in Lower School with choir, general music and music theory.
-Semi-private piano lessons start in the first grade with the option to add a string instrument in third grade.
+Semi-private piano lessons start in the First Grade with the option to add a string instrument in Third Grade.
 From piano lessons to jazz ensemble and orchestral ensemble, our students experience the joy of learning an instrument and applying all of the knowledge they learn in music theory classes.

 MCDS is a proud member of the Wisconsin School Music Association.